 Bunny proofing should be applied to prevent harm and stop damage from chewing

-Bunnies love to chew the soft wooden edges of cupboards, tables and chairs which can causing quite a lot of damage and if they get inside the cupboard, they can cause quite a lot of mess.
-Cupboards can often be storage space for chemical cleaners which can cause harm if they come into contact with your bunnies skin or worse their mouth.
+Bunnies love to chew the soft wooden edges of cupboards, tables and chairs which can cause quite a lot of damage and if they get inside the cupboard, they can cause quite a lot of mess.
+Cupboards can often be storage space for chemical cleaners which can cause harm if they make contact with your bunnies skin or worse their mouth.

 bunnies can also find the slippery surfaces in a kitchen hard to negotiate and there are not many safe places for them to hide without getting underfoot.
-It's way to easy to forget your bunnies there when you come in with some hot food which could lead to a nasty accident for you and your bunny.
+It is way too easy to forget your bunnies there when you come in with some hot food which could lead to a nasty accident for you and your bunny.

-Bunnies are always on the forage for things to eat, That's why it's important to make sure you keep the floor in the kitchen clear of anything that you don't want your bunny to eat.
-Take a look at the following guidance and make sure your bunny doesn't make a meal of anything they shouldn't.
+Bunnies are always on the forage for things to eat, that's why it's important to make sure you keep the floor in the kitchen clear of anything that you don't want your bunny to eat.
+Look at the following guidance and make sure your bunny does not make a meal of anything they should not.

-Kitchens and utility spaces are often a place for kicking off shoes, drop school bags and putting the shopping down when you come in however to your bunny these are all new things to explore and by explore we mean have a bit of a chew on.
-It's no good hoping it isn't going to happen the best thing to do is as they say find a place for everything and keep everything in it's place.
-It's well worth investing in some simple storage solutions for shoes that can keep them out of reach.
-Make sure you have enough coat pegs to hang cloths and bags on so, they don't end up on the floor.
+Kitchens and utility spaces are often a place for kicking off shoes, dropping school bags and putting the shopping down when you come in however to your bunny these are all new things to explore and by explore, we mean have a bit of a chew on.
+It is no good hoping it is not going to happen, the best thing to do is, as they say, find a place for everything and keep everything in its place.
+It is well worth investing in some simple storage solutions for shoes that can keep them out of reach.
+Make sure you have enough coat pegs to hang cloths and bags on so, they do not end up on the floor.

-Sometimes things get discarded on the floor that you may not thing about, but these things can be very dangerous.
-When you let you bunny into the kitchen take a look about first and clear everything off the floor that may cause harm if eaten. such as elastic or rubber bands, hair bands, plastic bags, batteries, recycling such as cans, any fragments of glass or broken ceramics and plant and flower cuttings.
+Sometimes things get discarded on the floor that you may not think about, but these things can be very dangerous.
+When you let your bunny into the kitchen take a look and clear everything off the floor that may cause harm if eaten. such as elastic or rubber bands, hair bands, plastic bags, batteries, recycling such as cans, any fragments of glass or broken ceramics and plant and flower cuttings.

 Make sure any food storage is not left out on the floor, not only will it make a mess if your bunny gets in there not everything a bunny will try and eat is good for it especially Chocolate, Avocados, Things containing Fruit Pips and Seeds.
 Rhubarb, Allium Vegetables, Iceberg Lettuce, Potato Leaves and Sugary processed foods.